Pancreatic cancer research

 Researchers think that thalidomide may be able to help with cachexia.
 Thalidomide can reduce the amount of cytokines in the body.
 So it may be able to slow down, or even stop, the weight loss they cause.
 Early trial results are promising, but no one is quite sure yet how well it works.
 Another trial is looking at a new drug called BYM338 to see if it can help build up muscle and stop weight loss.
 BYM338 is a drug that blocks an enzyme called myostatin.
 This enzyme controls muscle growth.
 By blocking myostatin muscle is able to grow.
 You can find more information about these trials on our clinical trials database.
 They are not just for those with pancreatic cancer, so are listed under 'all types of cancer' in the drop down search menu.

 Another study is looking at the role of exercise in people with lung or digestive system cancer (this includes pancreatic cancer) who have weight and muscle loss.
 The researchers hope to understand more about exercise in this group of patients so they can design suitable exercises to help people in the future.
+This trial has closed and we are waiting for the results.

 The pre-MENAC study is looking at possible treatments for cachexia.
 The researchers are looking at a supplement drink, a non steroidal anti inflammatory drug called celecoxib, and advice on exercise and diet.
+This study has also closed and we are waiting for the results.

 Some people with advanced cancer of the pancreas develop severe pain.
-A trial called NaTTS compared three different ways of controlling pain.
+A trial called NaTTS compared 3 different ways of controlling pain.
 These were opioid painkillers on their own, opioid painkillers and a coeliac plexus nerve block, or opioid painkillers and an operation to cut the splanchnic nerve.
 Researchers found no difference between the 3 groups in how well pain was controlled.

 Question about cancer?
 Contact our information nurse team